gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 American genius arrives.
 American culture does not recognize it.
-European culture does — sometimes decades later.
+European culture does, sometimes decades later.
 American culture eventually adopts what Europe validated.